-STEERING
+PEDESTAL STEERING

-The pedestal steering system on your Cape Dory has been carefully designed, installed and aligned here at the factory to give you excellent service with minimal maintenance.
+The optional pedestal steering system on your Cape Dory has been carefully designed, installed and aligned here at the factory to give you excellent service with minimal maintenance.

 A metal weldment comprised of the pedestal sheaves, wire turning sheaves and quadrant stop is bolted under the deck tying the entire sheave assembly into one integrated unit.
-This is fastened in place by the four pedestal bolts through the cockpit sole.
+This is fastened in place by the four pedestal bolts.

-The weldment also has a quadrant stop, limiting the swing of the rudder to about 35 degrees port and starboard.
+The quadrant stop limits the swing of the rudder to about 35 degrees port and starboard.
 This is especially useful when motoring in reverse, as the rudder would tend to swing completely to one side with great force resulting in possible damage to either the hull or steering system.